-The University of California, Santa Barbara offers innovative and interdisciplinary graduate programs that are among the finest in the world.
-At UCSB graduate students are trained to assume leadership positions in academia, private industry and public service.
-Consistently ranked among the top research universities in the nation, UCSB is a member of the prestigious Association of American Universities.
-The faculty includes five Nobel laureates, as well as Fellows of the National Academies of Sciences, Engineering and Arts and Sciences, and National Endowment for the Humanities.
-Most departments offer research experience and undergraduate teaching as part of their graduate training programs, and graduate programs are small enough for faculty members to know and mentor scholars individually.
+The University of California, Santa Barbara offers innovative graduate programs that are among the finest in the world.
+Consistently ranked among the top research universities in the nation, UCSB is a member of the prestigious Association of American Universities (AAU).
+The faculty includes five Nobel laureates, as well as Fellows of the National Academies of Sciences and Engineering, and the American Academy of Arts and Sciences, as well as winners of MacArthur “genius” grants, Guggenheim fellowships, and many other distinguished awards.

 UC Santa Barbara is home to dozens of national research centers, organized research units, and interdisciplinary research groups.
 Intensive research and close faculty mentorship are integral parts of graduate training.
 Recognizing that the future will increasingly call for individuals who can traverse traditional academic boundaries, UCSB provides many opportunities for graduate students to actively participate in the highly interdisciplinary and collaborative research environment of the campus.
 Fifteen doctoral emphases provide opportunities for structured programming around interdisciplinary topics and can be optionally added to degrees.